Abbasgamer1/Scientific-Calculator-python/README.md

 # Scientific-Calculator-python
-Scientific Calculator made for School project during the winter break made using python
+Scientific Calculator made for School project during the winter break made using python for grade 12

 Download python from python.org